nlp-tlp/gqvis/README.md

 # D3 Graph Vis

-A simple package for visualising a Neo4j graph in a Jupyter notebook via D3.js.
+A simple package for visualising a graph in a Jupyter notebook via D3.js.
+Supports lists of nodes/edges as well as Cypher queries to a Neo4j database.

 ## Installation